nicholasray/flex-order-with-large-content-and-sidebar/README.md

   }

   .content-container {
-    order: 2; // Although the Content precedes the Sidebar in the DOM, make it visually appear second.
+    /* Although the Content precedes the Sidebar in the DOM, make it visually appear second. */
+    order: 2;
     background: #fefefe;
   }

   .sidebar-container {
-    order: 1; // Although the Sidebar follows the content in the DOM, make it visually appear first.
+    /* Although the Sidebar follows the content in the DOM, make it visually appear first. */
+    order: 1;
     background: red;
     width: 180px;
   }